Mark Lautens: Honours and awards

 Lautens was made a fellow of the Royal Society of Canada in 2001.
 He is currently the AstraZeneca Professor of Organic Chemistry (1998–present) and was an NSERC/Merck Frosst Industrial Research Chair (2003–2013).
 In 2009, he was an Alexander von Humboldt awardee.
 In 2013, he was awarded the Chemical Institute of Canada's CIC Medal.
 In 2014, he was made an Officer of the Order of Canada "for his contributions at the forefront of organic chemistry, which have led to the creation of new medicinal compounds with fewer side effects".
 He was awarded an honorary degree, Doctor of Science, honoris causa, from the University of Guelph in 2016.
 In 2017, he was awarded the Henry Marshall Tory Medal from the Royal Society of Canada.

 In addition to his awards for his research, he received the J.J.
 Berry Smith Doctoral Supervision Award in 2017, which recognizes outstanding performance in the multiple roles associated with doctoral supervision.
 In 2020, he won the E.W.R.
 Steacie Award for making a distinguished contribution to chemistry while working in Canada, being the second chemistry professor at the University of Toronto to do so.
 Recently, the American Chemical Society announced that Lautens won the 2021 Herbert C. Brown Award for Creative Research in Synthetic Methods for his outstanding creative research that involved the discovery and development of novel and useful methods for chemical synthesis.
 Most recently, he is the recipient of the University of Toronto's 2021 Chair's Teaching Award.
+Lautens received the E.C.
+Taylor Senior Award in 2024 from the International Society of Heterocyclic Chemistry as recognition for outstanding contributions to the field.
+He is the second Canadian chemist to receive this award.